It was an announcement worthy of Apple’s Steve Jobs.

 “If the Chan Zuckerberg Initiative is serious about integrating the promotion of equality into its disease prevention and cure goal, it should transcend the narrow technological focus of dominant global health approaches and invest in the broad societal underpinnings of health,” Anne-Emanuelle Birn, Sc.D., a professor at the Dalla Lana School of Public Health at the University of Toronto, told Healthline in an email.

 Lack of these basic necessities has contributed to the poor life expectancy in many countries.

-In Sierra Leone, South Africa, and Uganda, the average life expectancy in 2015 was less than 60 years, according to WHO.
-They are not alone.
+In Sierra Leone, South Africa, and Uganda, the average life expectancy in 2015 was less than 60 years, according to

 The United States — one of the biggest spenders on medical technology — comes in 31st place, with an average life expectancy of 79.3 years.